Bring awareness & purpose to your life

 A lot of my counselling and coaching work is around uncovering how the anxious symptoms are like warning lights telling us that something needs to change.

 You might notice that inside you, your inner child is like a scared child trying to hide.

-Panic can be linked to unprocessed traumatic experience.
+Panic can be linked to an unprocessed traumatic experience.
 This can include being assaulted either emotionally or physically.
-Sometimes we may feel psychologically harmed by someone who has power or responsibility over use like an employer or someone we trust in an intimate way.
+Sometimes we may feel psychologically harmed by someone who has power or responsibility overuse like an employer or someone we trust intimately.

-In many of the cases I’ve worked on around panic symptoms, people can dread and fear the past repeating again, which is why it shows up as panic symptoms in the present.
+In many of the cases I’ve worked on around panic symptoms, people can dread and fear the past repeating, which is why it shows up as panic symptoms in the present.